 - Appdome prevents Android and iOS apps from becoming trojan apps or used to carry malicious code onto users’ mobile devices.
 Appdome prevents mobile apps from being weaponized to conduct attacks on other apps or users.
 Appdome prevents mobile malware from sneaking onto devices through clones, fakes, or mods (replicas of popular or useful apps, which contain malware embedded inside).
 Appdome blocks malware methods such as dynamic instrumentation, method hooking, script injection, code injection and accessibility abuse from being used to modify or interfere with your mobile app.

-- With Appdome, organizations can address the complexities of protecting from hackers who jailbreak or root devices other solutions don’t offer.
+- With Appdome, organizations can address the complexities of protecting from hackers who jailbreak or root devices with tools other solutions don’t offer.
 Beyond simple jailbreak and root detection, Appdome provides different ways to respond, from having the app shut itself down to protect itself, to passing the event back to the app or to an external threat response system to enforce.
 Appdome gives developers the flexibility to enforce the corrective action that fits their specific use case or threat response model.
 Furthermore, with hackers ever-evolving, the attack surfaces ever-expanding, addressing the threat from external forces can be daunting.
 Appdome has the expertise and focus on the latest and most advanced jailbreak and rooting methods as well as jailbreak and root bypass & root hiding/cloaking methods – to protect apps now and in the future.

 - Unlike SDK-based and manual encryption methods that only encrypt application sandbox data, Appdome encrypts both data stored in the sandbox AND data stored throughout the code.
 Without data in the code, the app does not work.
 This data is stored in in the app preferences, strings, resources and in-app secrets, strings.xml value, and java class .dex files.
 This data includes usernames, passwords, API keys, SSL certificates, server URLs and passwords, authentication tokens, client certificates, and more.
 Appdome dynamically encrypts all data generated and stored in the app at runtime using industry-standard AES 256 cryptographic protocols.